mk-fg/games/factorio/Will-o-the-Wisps_updated/README.md

     - Physical damage will split them into multiple ones.
 - Purple Will-o'-Wisp
     - Will-o'-the-Wisp spore.
-    - Cause corrosion of structures and power infrastructure in particular.
+    - Cause corrosion of structures and power production infrastructure in particular.

 Technologies: